Alexandria Police Department

 The Alexandria Police Department (APD) is the primary law enforcement agency servicing 155,810 people within 15.4 sqmi of jurisdiction within Alexandria, Virginia.
-The APD has been internationally accredited by the Commission on Accreditation for Law Enforcement Agencies (CALEA) since 1986, and was re-accredited in 1991, 1996, 2001, 2004, 2007, 2010, 2013, and 2016.
-The APD has 315 sworn officers and 152 civilian employees.
+The APD has been internationally accredited by the Commission on Accreditation for Law Enforcement Agencies (CALEA) since 1986 (38 consecutive years as of 2024).
+The APD has 323 sworn officers and 152 civilian employees.
 New officers are trained at the Northern Virginia Criminal Justice Training Academy.

-Jurisdiction

 City of Alexandria police officers have jurisdiction of Virginian crimes and crimes legislated by the City of Alexandria local government.
-Physical jurisdiction extends 1 mile into neighboring jurisdictions of Arlington County and Fairfax County.
+Physical jurisdiction extends one mile into neighboring jurisdictions of Arlington County and Fairfax County.

 History

-Night watchmen and constables were employed by the city since 1797 with the starting pay of $150 dollars annually.
+Night watchmen and constables were employed by the city since 1797 with the starting pay of $150 annually.

 The Alexandria Police Department was founded on July 15, 1870.
-When the city authorized a formal police department, the board of police elected a captain, a lieutenant, and 19 patrolmen.
-All officers were issued star-shaped tin badges, but they had to supply their own uniforms and guns.

 In 1918, the Alexandria Police Department founded the Motor Unit with the purchase of one Harley-Davidson motorcycle for use in answering emergency calls.